dangayle/hide/README.md

 ###Caveats
 I didn't attempt to invent my own cryptography, so Hide is built using the excellent and cryptographically sound [bcrypt](https://github.com/pyca/bcrypt/) and [PyNaCl](https://github.com/pyca/pynacl) libraries.
 Don't roll your own crypto.

-The actual [steganography](http://en.wikipedia.org/wiki/Steganography) part of this script is painfully awkward, not like the "least significant bit" kinds of steganography.
-Although the crypto is secure, the hidden archive file is easily detectable by someone with decent CS knowledge, meaning although they can't open the file, they might know it exists.
+The actual [steganography](http://en.wikipedia.org/wiki/Steganography) part of this script is rudimentary, so although the crypto is secure, the hidden archive file is easily detectable by someone with decent CS knowledge.
+That means they can't open the file, but they might know it exists.

 ###Tests